lightning/bolts/07-routing-gossip.md

   - MUST set `min_funding_amount_sat` and `max_funding_amount_sat` to the
     minimum and maximum amount it will contribute at this rate.
   - MUST set `funding_fee_base_sat` to the base fee (in satoshi) it will charge.
+  - MUST set `channel_creation_fee_sat` to the additional fee it will charge for channel creation.
   - MUST set `funding_fee_basis` to the amount it will charge per contributed satoshi (in basis points, ie 1/10_000).
   - MUST set `funding_weight` to the transaction weight that will be charged.